sourcegraph/handbook/content/departments/engineering/dev/tools/backport.md

 3. Backporting to an older release branch for a patch.

 It is your responsibility to ensure any backports that you open are merged during the code freeze period of a release.
 Release captains will get a notification that backports are opened as a release blocker, but the best case scenario is all backports are closed promptly.
 A good practice it to backport and merge your change if necessary as soon as possible after merging into `main`.

+## I want to backport my change, what do I do?

+To backport to a specific branch, simply attach the relevant backport label on Github to your pull request corresponding to the desired target branch.
+Once your original pull request is merged a GitHub action will attempt the cherry-pick and if successful another pull request will be opened to backport your change into the target branch.

+Backport labels can also be applied after merge, so you don't need to worry if you didn't include the label before you merged your pull request.

+As an example, say you wanted to backport into the 5.0 release branch.
+Attach the `backport 5.0` label to your pull request, and merge.
+Open the backport pull request, wait for CI to pass, and merge into the release branch.

 ## Issues